Region: South East

-The land was formerly the site of Hampshire County Lunatic Asylum, which opened in 1852 and then went through a number of extensions to cover a 100-acre site known as Knowle Farm.
-In the 1950s it reached its peak with 2,000 patients housed.
+The land was formerly part of the estate of the Hampshire County Lunatic Asylum which opened in 1852 and then went through a number of extensions to cover a 100-acre site known as Knowle Farm.

 Berkeley Homes purchased a large part of the hospital site and started development of Knowle Village in 2000, securing approval to deliver 500 homes within 53 acres of the former hospital site.

 To contact the Land Trust about this site or how we could help manage your space please email our Estates Officer Steve Crosby .